-Tumour target cells were prepared by overnight culture of $6x10^5$ cells/ml in the presence of $50\mu M$ ZA or BCG at a multiplicity of infection (MOI) of 1.
-These cells were then labelled for 15 minutes with Cell Trace Far Red (Life technologies) in PBS at manufacturer recommended concentrations, washed twice with RPMI 1640 media supplemented with 10% FBS and added to round bottom 96 well plates at $5x10^4$ cells per well.
+Tumour target cells were prepared by the overnight culture of $6 \times 10^5$ cells/mL in the presence of 50 μM ZA or BCG at a multiplicity of infection (MOI) of 1.
+These cells were then labelled for 15 min with Cell Trace Far Red (Life technologies) in PBS at manufacturer recommended concentrations, washed twice with RPMI 1640 media supplemented with 10% FBS, and added to round bottom 96 well plates at $5 \times 10^4$ cells per well.
 Expanded, isolated effector cells were added to target cells at a 1:1 effector to target ratio.
-Cells were co-cultured for 18 hours before being labelled with Live/Dead red stain (Life technologies) in PBS for 20 minutes in the dark at room temperature and acquired using BD LSRII flow cytometer.
-Specific killing was calculated by subtracting the frequency of dead cells in 'target alone' conditions from the frequency of dead cells in co-culture conditions.
+Cells were co-cultured for 18 h before being labelled with live/dead red stain (Life technologies) in PBS for 20 min in the dark at room temperature and acquired using BD LSRII flow cytometer.
+The specific killing was calculated by subtracting the frequency of dead cells in 'target alone' conditions from the frequency of dead cells in co-culture conditions.